Lie groups and Lie algebras: Maximal tori in compact groups, Cartan decomposition

-\begin{theorem} Every element of a connected compact Lie group $K$ is contained in a maximal torus, and all maximal tori in $K$ are conjugate (even when equipped with a system of simple roots). \end{theorem} \begin{proof} We may assume without loss of generality that $K$ is semisimple, i.e., $K=G^c$ for a connected semisimple complex Lie group $G$, which implies the second statement.
-To prove the first statement, let $K'\subset K$ be the set of elements contained in a maximal torus.
+\begin{theorem} (i) Every element of a connected compact Lie group $K$ is contained in a maximal torus.

+(ii) All maximal tori in $K$ are conjugate (even when equipped with systems of simple roots). \end{theorem} \begin{proof} We may assume without loss of generality that $K$ is semisimple, i.e., $K=G^c$ for a connected semisimple complex Lie group $G$, which implies (ii).
+To prove (i), note that since the preimage in $G^c$ of a maximal torus of $G^c_{\rm ad}$ is a maximal torus of $G^c$, it suffices to consider the case $K=G_{\rm ad}^c$.
+Let $K'\subset K$ be the set of elements contained in a maximal torus.
 Fix a maximal torus $T\subset K$ and consider the map $f: K\times T\to K$ given by $f(k,t)=ktk^{-1}$, whose image is $K'$.
-This implies that $K'$ is compact, hence closed.
-On the other hand, say that $x\in K$ is {\bf regular} if its centralizer $\mathfrak{z}_x$ in $\g^c$ has dimension $\le {\rm rank}(\g)$.
-This set is open and nonempty since there are plenty of regular elements in $\g^c$.
-But every regular element is contained in the maximal torus $\exp(\mathfrak{z}_x)$, so the elements of $K\setminus K'$ are all non-regular.
-But the set of non-regular elements is defined by polynomial equations (minors of ${\rm Ad}_g$ of codimension $\le {\rm rank}(\g)$ all vanish), so $K\setminus K'$ must be empty (as it is an open set contained in the set of solutions of nontrivial polynomial equations). \end{proof}
+This implies that $K'$ is compact, hence closed, so $K\setminus K'$ is open.